2026 Olympics

 stereax

-Quote from: stereax on Today at 08:36:40 AMthe best thing about these olympics is pieroguszka. the second best thing is the pokemon first intermission report. the third best thing is i don't have to see sidney crosby's bitch ass face during the gold medal game.
+Quote from: stereax on February 22, 2026, 08:36:40 AMthe best thing about these olympics is pieroguszka. the second best thing is the pokemon first intermission report. the third best thing is i don't have to see sidney crosby's bitch ass face during the gold medal game.

 nah bc that one WOULD do numbers on twitter. now I'm kinda mad. hey Canada score so this is fun - aaaaaand they take a penalty.